mitrinh/GPG-Password-Manager-with-Generator-for-Windows/README.md

 Free to use password manager with GPG encryption with ascii armoring for Windows only.

-NOTE: For frequent encrypt/decrypt usage, harcoding gpg username in the batch files will be better.
+NOTE: For frequent encrypt/decrypt usage, hardcoding gpg username in the batch files will be better.

 ## Features:
   - Password generator includes alphanumeric as well as some special characters.